ThinkersPark/GettingCleaningDataProject/CodeBook.md

 - "testnames": Test [activity] labels
 - "testsubjects": ID of subjects who performed the activity

--"activitynames": List of [descriptive] activity names
+- "activitynames": List of [descriptive] activity names
 - "features": List of feature names

 The script transforms tables "trainset" and "testset" to contain all necessary information,